softwarebuilding-io/application-auditing/README.md

 The Fusion Plex system is intended to demonstrate key aspects of web application development, including but not limited to, database management, CRUD operations, and user interface design.
 It's built with a modern technology stack that can be adapted for teaching various software development concepts.

+## Tutorial Overview

+In this section, we will enhance Fusion Plex, a catalogue management system, by integrating application audit capabilities.
+Our goal is to track and maintain a comprehensive audit trail for all entities within our system.
+This ensures transparency and accountability for actions performed on the data by tracking who created or updated a record, when it was done, and the IP address from which the modification was made.

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.